pyhys/minimalmodbus/doc/develop.rst

 Errors should be caught as early as possible, and the error messages should be informative.

-Note that the term 'address' is ambigous, why it is better to use the terms 'register address' or 'slave address'
+Note that the term 'address' is ambigous, why it is better to use the terms 'register address' or 'slave address'.

 General driver structure